 An Overview of Mental Health in Brockton, Massachusetts

 Brockton, Massachusetts is home to a diverse population of over 94,000.
-This Plymouth County city is home to a wide array of small businesses, colleges and a healthy economy.
-However, the household median income is slightly lower than the national average, and Brockton residence can suffer from a number of mental health crises.
+This Plymouth County city is home to a wide array of small businesses, colleges, and a healthy economy.
+However, the household median income is slightly lower than the national average, and Brockton residents can suffer from several mental health crises.
 Find out how you or a loved one can benefit from mental health resources in Brockton.

 Types of Mental Illness